This is a recipe for sole meunière, which is a completely logical way to prepare fish, in my humble opinion.

 Put a quarter-cup of flour on a plate and cover the fish generously with flour.

-When the fish is browned on both sides, and cooked thoroughly through, serve with boiled, new potatoes, and cover everything with the brown butter sauce, mixed with the lemon juice.
-Serve immediately.
+When the fish is browned on both sides, and cooked thoroughly through, serve with boiled, new potatoes, and/or steamed broccoli.
+Cover everything with the brown butter sauce, mixed with the lemon juice.

 - 1 lb fish filets